Christian views on slavery: Quakers

 Quakers played a major role in the abolition movement against slavery in both the United Kingdom and in the United States.
 Quakers were among the first whites to denounce slavery in the American colonies and Europe, and the Society of Friends became the first organization to take a collective stand against both slavery and the slave trade, later spearheading the international and ecumenical campaigns against slavery.

 Leading Quakers, including George Fox, began questioning the treatment of slaves in the New World as early as 1671 during a trip to Barbados.
 On the mainland, American Quakers first openly denounced slavery in 1688, when four German-Dutch Quakers, Francis Daniel Pastorius, Garret Hendericks, Derick op den Graeff and Abraham op den Graeff issued a petition calling for the abolition of the practice from their recently established colony of Germantown, close to Philadelphia in the newly founded Pennsylvania Colony.
 This action, although seemingly overlooked at the time, ushered in almost a century of active debate among Pennsylvanian Quakers about the morality of slavery which saw energetic antislavery writing and direct action from several Quakers, including William Southeby, John Hepburn, Ralph Sandiford, and Benjamin Lay.

+During the 1740s and 1750s, antislavery sentiment took a firmer hold.
+A new generation of Quakers, including John Woolman and Anthony Benezet, protested against slavery, and demanded that Quaker society cut ties with the slave trade.
+They were able to carry popular Quaker sentiment with them and, in the 1750s, Pennsylvanian Quakers tightened their rules, by 1758 making it effectively an act of misconduct to engage in slave trading.
+The London Yearly Meeting soon followed, issuing a "strong minute" against slave trading in 1761.
+On paper at least, global politics would intervene.
+The American Revolution would divide Quakers across the Atlantic.

+From 1755 to 1776, the Quakers worked at freeing slaves, and became the first Western organization to ban slaveholding.